How to make Homemade Dairy Feed for More Milk: Best Guide

 Urea100280

-In addition to the above protein sources, some farmers in kenya are considering other sources such as canola, azolla a sea fern weed and spirulina an algae. other sources black soldier flies, a type of high protein insect and snails.
+In addition to the above protein sources, some farmers in Kenya are considering other sources such as canola, azolla a sea fern weed, and spirulina an algae. other sources are black soldier flies, a type of high-protein insect, and snails.

-Majority of dairy farmers prefer to by dry wastes or byproducts from factories. the common ones that you can source cheaply in kenya are
+The majority of dairy farmers prefer to buy dry wastes or byproducts from factories. the common ones that you can source cheaply in Kenya are

 • Rice by-products; include rice pollard and rice bran

-• Maize/corn byprodcuts; maize gluten, maize steep liquor, maize distillers graimns, mill mix, hominy and maze combs
+• Maize/corn byproducts; maize gluten, maize steep liquor, maize distillers grains, mill mix, hominy, and maze combs

-• oilseed meals; can include cottonseed, canola, sunflower and soybean meals
+• Oilseed meals; which can include cottonseed, canola, sunflower, and soybean meals

 Which are Common Homemade Dairy feeds in Kenya?

-There are several homemade rations that can be used to feed dairy cows.
+Several homemade rations can be used to feed dairy cows.
 These include dairy homemade ration, lupin and maize flour, pineapple waste, brewers’ yeast, and poultry waste, maize germ, and wheat bran.

 Homemade Dairy Ration